This is a list of schools and programs that focus on the most affordable accelerated Online Masters In Journalism.

 15. University of Alabama

 The University of Alabama offers an MA in Journalism & Media Studies that is among the leading Alabama Masters in Journalism online degree programs.
-UA’s online journalism master’s degree program requires the completion of 31 graduate credits to meet the university’s criteria for graduation.
-In addition to a professional master’s culminating project, this online Masters in Journalism degree program includes core curriculum classes in the history of journalism, communication research methods, and contemporary issues in journalism, to name a few.
+UA’s online journalism masters degree program requires the completion of 31 graduate credits to meet the university’s criteria for graduation.
+In addition to a professional master’s culminating project, this online Journalism Masters degree includes core curriculum classes in the history of journalism, communication research methods, and contemporary issues in journalism, to name a few.

 Highlight: The Tuscaloosa campus of the University of Alabama is home to a variety of historical landmarks and museums.